C-o-d-e-F-r-e-a-k/Amazon-clone-Home-page/README.md

 ## Description

 This website is a demonstration of HTML and CSS skills.
-It includes a responsive header, navigation bar, hero section with images, and various other styled elements.
+It includes a navigation bar, hero section with images, and various other styled elements.

 ## Features

-- Responsive design
 - Customized header and navigation
 - Hero section with images
 - Styled boxes for different sections